 A carpet of newspaper, which blocks sunlight and oxygen from reaching the soil, will smother weeds already sprouted and prevent new ones from growing.
-Throw down newspaper in 10-sheet layers, wet to hold it down, and cover with an inch or two of mulch.
+Throw down newspaper in 10-sheet layers, wet to hold them down, and cover them with an inch or two of mulch.
 If weeds begin to grow in the mulch, add more layers, making a mulch-newspaper lasagna, which eventually will decompose and nourish the soil.

 2. Old Shower Curtains and Carpet Samples

 Spreading these useless items in garden paths or between rows will keeps weeds from ever showing their unwanted heads.
 Cover with mulch.

 This corn by-product stops seeds from growing into weeds.
 Since the meal will prevent germination, spread it around established plants, and after seedlings and transplants have taken hold in the soil.
 After harvest, spread the meal to prevent late-season weeds.